A March Adventure in Iceland: Reykjavík, Mývatn, Vík, & More

 Vik Church.

-When we left Vik, we still had two nights left in Reykjavik, which we spent at the Hotel Odinsve-Book It Here! and 21 Hill Hotel-Book It Here!.
+When we left Vik, we still had two nights left in Reykjavik, which we spent at the Hotel Odinsve and 21 Hill Hotel.
 Most of the time left was spent browsing the beautiful shops in the city…and eating.
-I would definitely recommend for Breakfast: Bergsson Mathus and for Lunch & Dinner: Ostabudin and Old Iceland Restaurant (Reservations needed and encouraged!).
+I would recommend Breakfast: Bergsson Mathus and Lunch & Dinner: Ostabudin and Old Iceland Restaurant (Reservations needed and encouraged!).

 Finally, I need to show off these beauties that are now in my home and will always remind me of Iceland and how I need to go back to complete the Ring Road Adventure.